bjwhite-fnal/rucio-ams/README.md

   support: "Brandon White <bjwhite@fnal.gov>"
 ```
 Do NOT specify the permission and schema options...
 This prevents the correct policy from being imported.

+## Note about Reaper certificates
+The Reaper needs a full directory of certificats as opposed to a concatenated PEM.
+This should be handled by this framework, but it is worth keeping in mind.